 By applying both we finally obtained a set of ~24,000 interactions between 1,125 effectors and 813 human proteins.

 SA3 - relate human effector targets to functional and disease modules

 The European Nucleotide Archive (ENA) and PubMed were extensively searched to identify studies which offered WGS metagenomic data and meta-information about nutrition of the human individuals.

 In addition, 112 research articles were identified by collaborators which contain primary information about effector targets.
 Each article was reviewed by 2 persons and a comprehensive tabular overview containing effectors and their experimentally identified targets was created.
 The Positive Reference Set (PRS) for the mapping pipeline will be selected from these curated interactions.

 SA4 - Verification of human health

-Results expected in the later state of the project.
+Results expected in the course of deeper analysis of interactions

 Expected project impact:

 This project aims to shed light on functional and mechanistic questions basis of how microbes actively modulate the host as nutrition-mediated responses.
 An understanding of the mechanisms by which microbes can influence human molecular processes and ultimately human health will allow precise and informed health prevention and intervention strategies.